ErikKalkoken/feedhook/README.md

 ## CLI tool

-Feedhook comes with a CLI tool.
+Feedhook comes with a CLI tool for querying the feedhook service.
 With it you can:

 - Check if the configuration is valid
 - See live statistics (e.g. how many items have been received from reach feed)